 The 12 Yaksha generals (also known as heavenly or divine generals) are protectors who accompany the buddha of medicine Bhaisajyaguru and his retinue.
 Each of them holds a mongoose in the left hand and an object in the other (vajra, sword, stick, trident, axe, lass, wheel).
 Several of them hold the same object (on paintings their body is a different colour to distinguish them).
 They are normally seated, their short legs loosely gathered before them.
-They wear a crown, some jewellery, a silk scarf, and a silk dhoti (which helps differentiate them from the lokapala Vaishravana, who wears a full armour (except on early Tibetan works).
+They wear a crown, some jewellery, a silk scarf, and a silk dhoti – which helps differentiate them from the guardian king Vaishravana, who normally wears a full armour (except on early Tibetan works).

 The above is seated on a single-lotus base over a richly decorated cushion.
 He holds what should be a dharma wheel but has been labelled as ‘coral’.
 His mongoose is spitting a jewel.

 He has a semi-wrathful face with bushy eyebrows and a goatee.
 On paintings his body is red.

 This one has a lasso in his right hand.
 On paintings his body is yellow.

 These are two of the four generals who hold a stick.
 Their jewel-spitting mongoose is in a different position, the second one has a goatee and wears a sash across his chest.

 This is one of two who hold a sword.

 The above has been labelled “Kubera” but in fact, apart from not being a character of the Tibetan pantheon, Kubera holds either a pomegranate, a mace or a bag of money in his hand.
 This Yaksha holds a vajra.
 On paintings his body would be yellow.